Maurice Boucher: The killings of Desrochers, Lavigne and Rondeau

 During the 1995 referendum, Boucher and the rest of the Hells Angels supported the Non side, with Boucher issuing a statement declaring his support for a united Canada a few days before the referendum, and Hells Angels clubhouses in Quebec all flew the Canadian flag as a sign of their support for federalism.
 The Hells Angels put up posters all over Montreal, Quebec City and other cities in Quebec urging voters to vote no, and significantly, Quebec separatists who usually vandalized non posters never damaged the posters put up by the Angels.
 As the non side won the 1995 referendum by the narrowest of margins, it is widely believed that Boucher's decision to have the Angels support the non side may have prevented Quebec from leaving Canada in 1995.
 It is not clear how much Boucher's support for a united Canada was motivated by a sense of Canadian patriotism, if he possessed any, and how much it was motivated by his desire to have the Hells Angels expand into other provinces, especially Ontario, which would have been handicapped had Quebec left the confederation to become its own country.
+In December 1995, Kane reported to St. Onge: "He [Boucher] is thinking very seriously about retiring to Mexico within a year, which explains his frequent trips to Mexico.
+He explains his decision by the fact that the police have become too strong and are everywhere and that he can't move.
+Several other Nomads are thinking in the same direction".
+However, Kane reported that Boucher dominated the market for Ecstasy in Montreal, making a $1 profit on every Ecstasy pill sold in the Montreal area.

 In the summer of 1997, Boucher decided to bypass the Mafia and establish a direct link to the Colombian drug cartels, sending Lepage to Colombia to meet Miguel Carvajal of the Mejia Twins cartel run by the twin brothers Víctor Manuel Mejía Múnera and Miguel Ángel Mejía Múnera.
 In December 1997, some 200 kilos of cocaine were shipped to the Gaspé peninsula, a location which represented the beginning of a drug pipeline that continued on to Montreal and eventually to the rest of Canada.
 The payments for the cocaine went through the Royal Bank of Canada and the Bank of America.

-Julie Couillard, an aspiring actress who was in a common-law relationship with a loan shark Gilles Giguère, met Boucher through her boyfriend.
+Julie Couillard, an aspiring actress who was in a common-law relationship with loan shark Gilles Giguère, met Boucher through her boyfriend.
 In her memoir, Couillard described Boucher as a frightening man with "cold eyes".
-On 26 April 1996, Giguère vanished, never to be seen or heard from again.
-Couillard suspected Boucher of the man responsible for Giguère's murder, and felt it highly crass of him to show up at his funeral after the police concluded that Giguère was dead.
-Couillard later became famous as the mistress of the foreign minister Maxime Bernier in 2007-2008 and the revelation that she had once being associated with the Hells Angels forced Bernier to resign.
+On 26 April 1996, Giguère vanished, never to be seen nor heard from again.
+Couillard suspected Boucher as the man responsible for Giguère's murder and, once the police concluded that Giguère was indeed dead, felt it highly crass of Boucher to show up at Giguère's funeral.